aseichter2007/ClipboardConqueror/readme.md

 Choosing A Model:
 --------

+The links below are to OpenHermes 2.5 Mistral 7B.

+OpenHermes-2.5-Mistral 7b 16k.gguf supports 16384 context, a decent few pages.

+If it seems slow, reduce your context to 8k.
+If the problem persists, select a smaller Quantization.

 hardware("token speed")  [fast = 20+ tokens/sec, medium =  ~<10 tokens/sec. slow = <2tokens/sec]* Lower on this chart is smarter.
 Partial offloading the video ram is possible but costs speed.

 ```
 In the world of inference, some macs can be medium with even very large models.
 Metal.
 ```

+Quant links:
+---
 16gb ram and no graphics card, or laptop with shared gfx memory(slow, notable quality loss):

 [Q3_K_M](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF/blob/main/openhermes-2.5-mistral-7b.Q3_K_M.gguf)VRAM used: 5429.57 MB (model: 3301.56 MB, context: 2128.01 MB) + a bit for ingestion, use lower quants for less than  16gb  RAM consider Rocket 3B//untested